 West End Car Free Street Party

 The West End Car Free Day event is a massive and vibrant FREE street party which in 2020 was going to take place on Saturday, June 20, from noon until 7 pm.
+Unfortunately, the in-person event was cancelled due to the coronavirus pandemic, but hopefully it will take place in 2021.

 Car Free Entertainment Lineup